Visyond/website-hugo/site/content/product-tour/product-tour.md

     subtitle: '5 min'
     title: 'Connect Your Spreadsheet'
   - descr: >-
-      Visyond will auto-analyze the KPI cell of your choice and produce presentation-ready Sensitivity, Scenario and Risk analyses, which you can customize to your liking.
+      Auto-analyze KPI cells with a single click and **get presentation-ready Sensitivity, Scenario and Risk analyses**.
+Or customize the settings like a pro.
     benefitsList:
       - text: >-
-          Identify the key input cells that impact your KPIs (e.g. revenues)
+          Identify cells that impact your KPIs the most (e.g. revenues)
       - text: >-
-          Visualize the sensitivity of the KPIs to those key input cells
+          Visualize the sensitivity of the KPIs to important cells
       - text: >-
           Automatically create and compare scenarios
       - text: >-
           Visualize project risks based on Monte Carlo Simulation
-      - text: >-
-          Easily create sharable web-calculators that use spreadsheet’s inputs and outputs
-      - text: >-
-          Automatically create and compare scenarios
-      - text: >-
-          Visyond will guide you to create pro forma financial statements
     benefitsList2:
       - text: >-
           Select the decision KPI (e.g. an input cell like ROI or Revenues)